-Bangkok, also known as the ‘City of Angels’ is an exhilarating, fast-paced Asian city with enough buzz to knock your flip flops off!
+Bangkok, nicknamed the ‘City of Angels’ is an exhilarating, fast-paced Asian city with enough buzz to knock your flip flops off!
 Glamorous shopping malls, bustling markets, great restaurants, awesome bars and some fantastic street food; Bangkok is the perfect introduction to South East Asia and a great starting point for your backpacking adventure!
 Apart from hanging around the famous backpacker hub, The Khao San Road, what else is there to do in Bangkok?
+ER… A LOT!
 If you’re only here a few days, be sure to make the most of them with these essential tips!

 Places to Stay in Bangkok

 - The Khao San Road: Where East Meets West, it’s the travel hub of South East Asia, if not the world.
 Love it or hate it, there’s no denying there’s a certain air of excitement on any given night in the Khao San Road.
 Once described as the ‘shortest street with the longest dream in the world,’ it’s a place you’ll find many a backpacker about to set forth on or leave behind an exciting adventure.
 There’s a variety of accommodation from flea-pit ‘The Beach’ type digs to swanky, luxurious hotels with roof top pools.
-Search hostels in Khao San Road Area Now.
+Here you can drink vodka buckets, get a fake driving license, buy copy CDs, DVDs, get dreadlocks, have a fish massage, eat bugs, get a cheap pad thai and fulfil any other backpacker desire you may have!

 - Banglamphu Area: Within walking distance of the Khao San Road there are some quieter side streets if you don’t fancy staying on the main drag.
 The entire area around the famous strip has now spread and there are cheap and decent places all around.
 Rambuttri Road is a lively strip, with cafes, bars and chilled out restaurants.
 Walk straight out of your hotel and get a foot massage for 100 baht!

 - Sukhumvit Road, Silom & Thong Lor: Although many rookie backpackers think the Khao San Road is the centre of Bangkok, (some – even Thailand!) the city centre is actually located about a half hour taxi ride away.
-Downtown Silom and Sathorn are great areas to base yourself if you fancy being smack bang in the middle of the action.
-There are some gorgeous hostels, slightly more expensive, which cater for a more mature crowd than your ‘Khao San Roaders’ and from here you are within walking distance of fancy shopping malls, great restaurants, bars and some wicked nightlife.
-Search Hostels in Sukhumvit Area Now.
+Downtown Silom, Sathorn, Victory Monument and Din Daeng are great areas to base yourself if you fancy being smack bang in the middle of the action.
+There are some gorgeous hostels, which cater for a more mature crowd than your ‘Khao San Roaders’ and from here you are within walking distance of fancy shopping malls, great restaurants, bars and some wicked nightlife.

 3. Rambuttri Village Plaza